drumusician/woff/blog/you_dont_have_to_choose.md

 ```

-Now of course the implementations of the Timer are a fair bit of work, but the goal of this post was to see how straightforward it would be to add different Javascript Libraries on a page as components.
-I was very surprised that this is not difficult at all and this gives us some great ways to just add interactive client-side components where needed and handle the main serving of pages that don't need this to the server.
+Now of course the implementations of the Timer are a fair bit of work, but the goal of this post was to see how straightforward it would be to add different Javascript Libraries on one page as components.
+I was very surprised that this is not difficult at all and this gives us some great ways to add interactive client-side components where needed and handle the main serving of pages that don't need this to the server.
 I like this approach as it gives me the advantages of both and I can now decide what works best feature by feature.
 Now that I have figured this out it is time to build something real.
 So let's see what I come up with in a feature post...

 Until next `time`